Build an App Using Only AI (No Code Required)

 Prompt:

-“How much would this cost to host for 500 users on Varity vs AWS?”
+“How much would this cost to host for 500 users on Varity vs Vercel?”

 What happens: The AI runs